 2.3.
-Our agreement with you will be governed by, and interpreted in accordance with, English law.
+Our agreement with you will be governed by, and interpreted in accordance with, Danish law.
 Any dispute between you and us in relation to the agreement will be dealt with exclusively by the English courts.

 2.4.
 If any of these terms is found to be invalid or unenforceable for any reason, the term in question will be considered deleted and the remainder of the terms will continue unaffected.
-If the invalidity or unenforceablity affects only a part of a term, the relevant part of the term will be deleted and the remainder of that term together with the other terms will continue unaffected.
+If the invalidity or unenforceability affects only a part of a term, the relevant part of the term will be deleted and the remainder of that term together with the other terms will continue unaffected.

 3. OUR SERVICES

 3.1.
 We will provide our services to that standard of skill and care that would reasonably be expected of a professional firm of our standing and reputation.

 (a) we are entitled to assume that any person identified or referred to in our engagement letter with you (whether or not identified by name) as being authorised to give instructions on your behalf is so authorised;

 (b) we may execute on your behalf any documents that are reasonably necessary in order to fulfil your instructions and you will indemnify us against any loss or damage that we incur as a result of so doing.

 3.3.
 We will endeavour to provide our services in accordance with any timescales agreed in writing with you.